opensource-vizio/5583-OpenSourceCandidate/README.md

 #Environment

-Individual build components may list different versions of Ubuntu for compilation in their respective readme / build instruction files, however, all modules herein were compiled successfully in Ubuntu 22.04
+Individual build components may list different versions of Ubuntu for compilation in their respective readme / build instruction files, however, all modules here in were compiled successfully in Ubuntu 22.04

 Zip: sudo apt-get install zip unzip